simonw/til/typescript/basic-tsc.md

 Using `--global` instead of `--save-dev` would have installed in globally, but I'm not ready for that kind of commitment yet!

+Apparently I need a `tsconfig.json` file.
+Running this command creates one for me containing some suggested defaults:

+    % ./node_modules/.bin/tsc --init

 Next step: create a `.ts` file to start testing it out.
 I put the following in `greetings.ts`:

 ```typescript